-As shown in Figure 55: Resulting I/N by interference caused by LTE BS on DA2GC AS in the adjacent channel (frequency guard bands of 0 and 5 MHz between channel block edges)
+As shown in Figure 116: Resulting I/N by interference caused by LTE BS on DA2GC AS in the adjacent channel (frequency guard bands of 0 and 5 MHz between channel block edges)

 for this scenario the I/N threshold at the DA2GC OBU is kept due to sufficient high ACLR values of the LTE BS and the path loss between LTE BS and the aircraft.
 So even in the case the aircraft is near the edge of a DA2GC cell and also near a LTE BS, the coupling loss should be adequate to avoid any strong impact on the performance of the DA2GC link.

-The impact from the LTE BS on the DA2GC GS is the same as the impact from the DA2GC GS on the LTE BS already described in subsection 6.2.4.4.
+The impact from the LTE BS on the DA2GC GS is the same as the impact from the DA2GC GS on the LTE BS already described in subsection Fehler!
+Verweisquelle konnte nicht gefunden werden..